CloudyOverhead/acrosome-counter/README.md

 - `python -m acrosome_counter . --infer` to produce predictions.
 You may also add `--plot` to plot the results during execution.
 - `python -m acrosome_counter . --review` to review the predictions produced previously.
 You may also use `python -m acrosome_counter . --infer --review` to automatically fall into review mode after inference.

+You may also use `-t` or `--threshold` to filter results according to confidence.
+For instance, `python -m acrosome_counter . --infer --review -t 0.2` would discard all predictions with confidence under `0.2`.
+Threshold ranges from `0` to `1` and is `0.1` by default.

+You may also use `-z` or `--zoom` if your input images have a zoom different from 20 ×.
+For instance, `python -m acrosome_counter . --infer --review --zoom 40` would resize images at 40 × magnification to the appropriate 20 ×.

 `acrosome-counter` saves predictions as a XML file under the current directory (`.`) and statistics as a CSV file.
 The XML file is compatible with [CVAT](https://github.com/openvinotoolkit/cvat).
 The CSV file can be opened from any software that can parse tabular data, such as Microsoft Excel.